Skip to content

 How to use our car loan calculator

-Before you start, it’s worth knowing that this calculator will show you the results for a personal loan, but it won’t help with costs for Personal Contract Purchase (PCP) or hire purchase (HP).
-But, if you’re considering these types of car finance options, it will give you a handy figure to compare - so you can see if you’d be better off with a straightforward loan.
+Before you start, it’s worth knowing that this calculator will show you the results for a personal loan, but it won’t help with costs for personal contract purchase (PCP) or hire purchase (HP).
+But if you’re considering these car finance options, it will give you a handy figure to compare so you can easily see if you’d be better off with a personal loan.

 To see how much your car loan monthly repayments will be: